 Configure connection for failed rows

-Configure your Snowflake or Databricks connection with BYOC (Bring Your Own Credentials) to enable failed rows queries.
-This uses the same BYOC setup process as querying data in Insights, ensuring consistent credential management across Atlan.
+You can configure your BigQuery, Databricks, or Snowflake connection with BYOC (Bring Your Own Credentials) to let users query failed rows directly from the Data Quality tab.
+This uses the same BYOC setup as Data Exploration, so credential management stays consistent across Atlan.

 Prerequisites

-Before configuring a connection for failed rows queries, make sure you have:
+Before you begin, make sure you have:

-- Administrative or connection management access in Atlan
+- Administrative or connection management access in Atlan.

-- Credentials with at minimum SELECT permission on the tables where data quality rules are applied - Without proper permissions, failed rows queries fail when users attempt to execute them
+SELECTpermission on the tables where data quality rules are applied.
+Without these permissions, failed rows queries fail at execution time.

 Configure authentication